 For a complete list of all the courses you will take and their descriptions, please see our Graduate Catalog.

-Graduates of the counseling psychology doctoral program are employed in a variety of settings, including faculty positions in undergraduate and graduate programs and staff and administrative psychology positions in:
+Graduates of the Ph.D. in counseling psychology program are employed in a variety of settings, including faculty positions in undergraduate and graduate programs and staff and administrative psychology positions in:

 - Private Practice